23ewrdtf/Violin/README.md

 ```
 The only type of glue to use for a violin is the old-fashioned animal-skin variety.
 The best of these is rabbit skin glue.
+There is no suitable alternative, as for all joints, a wood-to wood contact is essential, with no film of
+glue between the two pieces.
+This type of glue is immensely strong, does not deteriorate with age as long as it is kept dry,
+and does not leave a visible glue line.
+Most importantly, the joint is reversible with the application of heat and / or moisture,
+enabling repairs to be carried out without further damage occurring during the dismantling.
 ```